-1. Background and Analysis of Activities

-- (a) Provision of background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction and operation stages of the Project. - (b) Giving an account, where appropriate, of the consideration/measures that had been taken into consideration in the planning of the Project to abate the air pollution impact.
-The Applicant shall consider alternative construction methods/phasing programmes, and alternative operation modes to minimize the air quality impact during construction and operation stages of the Project. - (c) Presentation of background air quality levels in the study area for the purpose of evaluating cumulative air quality impacts during construction and operation stages of the Project.
-If PATH (Pollutants in the Atmosphere and their Transport over Hong Kong) model is used to estimate the background air quality, details for the estimation of the emission sources to be adopted in the model runs should be clearly presented.

-2. Identification of Air Sensitive Receivers (ASRs) and Examination of Emission / Dispersion Characteristics

-- (i) Identification and description of existing, planned and committed ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans and Layout Plans and other relevant published land use plans, including plans and drawings published by Lands Department and any land use and development applications approved by the Town Planning Board.
-The Applicant shall select the assessment points of the identified ASRs that represent the worst impact point of these ASRs.
-A map clearly showing the location and description such as name of buildings, their uses and height of the selected assessment points shall be given.
-The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provision of a list of air pollution emission sources, including any nearby emission sources which are likely to have impact on the Project based on the analysis of the constructional and operational activities in section 1 above.
-Examples of constructional stage emission sources include stock piling, vehicular movements on unpaved haul roads on site, etc. Examples of operational stage emission sources include exhaust emissions from vehicles and odour emissions from wholesale markets, etc. Confirmation regarding the validity of the assumptions adopted and the magnitude of the activities (e.g. volume of construction material handled, etc.) shall be obtained from the relevant government departments / authorities and documented. - (iii) Identification of chimneys and obtainment of relevant chimney emission data in the study area by carrying out a survey for assessing the cumulative air quality impact of air pollutants through chimneys.
-The Applicant shall ensure and confirm that the chimney emission data used in their assessment have been validated and updated by their own survey.
-If there are any errors subsequently found in their chimney emission data used, the Applicant shall be fully responsible and the submission may be invalidated.

-(iv) The emissions from any concurrent projects identified as relevant during the course of the EIA study shall be taken into account as contributing towards the overall cumulative air quality impact.
+- 1. Background and Analysis of Activities - (i) Provide background information relating to air quality issues relevant to the Project, e.g. description of the types of activities of the Project that may affect air quality during construction and land decontamination stages of the Project. - Provide an account, where appropriate, of the consideration/measures that had been taken into consideration in the planning of the Project to abate the air pollution impact.
+The Applicant shall consider alternative land decontamination methods/phasing programmes to minimize the air quality impact due to the Project. - (iii) Present the background air quality levels in the study area for the purpose of evaluating cumulative air quality impacts during construction and land decontamination stages of the Project.
+The Applicant may establish the existing air quality conditions based on properly collected ambient air quality monitoring data, and in case necessary, augmented with air quality modelling tools.
+The Pollutants in the Atmosphere and their Transport over Hong Kong (PATH) model may be used to estimate the future background air quality. - 2.
+Identification of Air Sensitive Receivers (ASRs) and Examination of Emission / Dispersion Characteristics - (i) Identify and describe existing, planned and committed ASRs that would likely be affected by the Project, including those earmarked on the relevant Outline Zoning Plans, Development Permission Area Plans, Outline Development Plans, Layout Plans and other relevant published land use plans, including plans and drawings published by the Lands Department and any land use and development applications approved by the Town Planning Board.
+The Applicant shall select the assessment points of the identified ASRs that represent the reasonable worst impact location of these ASRs.
+A map clearly showing the location and a table with description such as name of buildings, their uses and height of the selected assessment points shall be given.
+The separation distances of these ASRs from the nearest emission sources shall also be given. - (ii) Provide a list of air pollution emission sources, which are related to the Project based on the analysis of the construction and land decontamination activities in section 1 above.
+Examples of emission sources include land decontamination process (such as biopiling and cement solidification), stock piling, vehicular movements on unpaved haul roads on site, etc. Confirmation regarding the validity of assumptions adopted and the magnitude of the activities (e.g. volume of construction material and contaminated soil handled, etc.) shall be obtained from the relevant government departments / authorities and documented. - (iii) Identify other sources of emissions which are likely to have an impact related to the Project, such as any concurrent projects identified as relevant during the course of the EIA study for incorporation into the assessment of the overall cumulative air quality impact.
 The impact as affecting the existing, committed and planned ASRs within the study area shall be assessed, based on the best information available at the time of assessment.

-3. Construction Phase Air Quality Impact
+3. Construction Dust Impact